 If you want to win with money, you need to work with your spouse as a team and not work against each other.
 Don’t worry this is totally doable.

 In this article, I focus on some of the ways you can bring your spouse on board with your financial plans and help you both achieve your goals.
 As you may have heard it on innumerable occasions, “Personal Finance is more personal than finance“.
 You’ll soon discover why.

-How To Bring Your Spouse On Board with Your Financial Plans?
+How To Get Your Spouse On Board With Your Financial Plan

 One of the common mistakes you can make while bringing your spouse on board is taking a moral high ground and blaming him/her for everything that’s wrong.
 Since you were on this plan first, you might even be condescending in your speech, when you share your plans with your spouse.
 Curb your misplaced enthusiasm.
 You might be doing more harm than good!

 You need to understand that you have an unfair advantage in this journey since your spouse doesn’t have the same head start as you.
 So your spouse may not be able to see the path ahead, as clearly as you do.
 It’s OK to pause for a moment and bring him/her up to speed.

 One of the great ways to bring your spouse on board, is by taking responsibility for your actions in the past and owning up to your mistakes.
 This can immediately reset any hard feelings or bitterness or lack-of-inclusiveness feelings associated with accepting the plan.
 You’ll be surprised how such a simple act of admittance can make your proposal extremely welcoming to your spouse.

 If you want to win with money, you need to begin this journey as a team and not as individuals!

 2. Start With Your ‘Why’ Before ‘What’